The Dance Archive "Rising Stars: Denver Civic Ballet and Ballet Guild" Oral History Project

 In 2016, in conjuction with Carson Brierly Giffin Dance Library's annual exhibit "Rising Stars: Denver Civic Ballet and Ballet Guild," oral histories were conducted to be included in the supplemental documentary for the exhibit.
 These oral histories include interviews with former dancers, costumers, and journalists.
+In 2019, the Carson Brierly Giffin Dance Library rebranded as The Dance Archive.

 - Carson Brierly Giffin Dance Library (Organization)